zap150/besthea/examples/experiments_time_adaptive_fmm.md

 ## Example 1: Exponential Decay in Time

 For the results in Table 2 in Section 5.1 the single layer operator matrix `V_h` is once approximated by the standard FMM and once by the time-adaptive FMM.
-The results for the standard FMM are obtained by calling `fast_initial_dirichlet_bvp` with the following parameters:
+The results for the standard FMM are obtained by calling `fast_dirichlet_ibvp` with the following parameters:

 * `--cauchy_datum 1`
 * `--time_mesh time_adaptive_mesh_exp_decay.txt`